Ineichen-Group/NeuroTrialAnalysis/README.md

 1. Preferred BioLinkBERT Annotations: Where both models provided annotations, we prioritized those from BioLinkBERT.
 2. Fallback to AACT Annotations: If BioLinkBERT did not provide an annotation, we used the corresponding AACT annotation.
-3. Special Case for Conditions: For the `CONDITION` entity, we handled annotations with an additional rule.
-When the BioLinkBERT annotation could not be mapped to a SNOMED (disorder) node, but the AACT annotation could, we preferred the AACT annotation to ensure precise disorder identification.
+3. Special Case: When the BioLinkBERT annotation could not be mapped to a SNOMED (disorder) or (substance) node, but the AACT annotation could, we preferred the AACT annotation to ensure precise disorder identification.

 # 5. Data visualization